-A buy-sell agreement establishes how your company will go about receiving the shares that a departed partner leaves in their absence.
+A buy-sell agreement establishes how your company will receive the shares that a departed partner leaves in their absence.
 Buy-sell agreements are most common among companies set up as partnerships, as they create a binding mechanism for a partner to exit the company.
 Some sole proprietors also create buy-sell agreements to determine who can buy their business in the event of their death.

 Buy-sell agreements exist for more than convenience.
-If your company has more than one owner, you are legally required to draft a buy-sell agreement.
-Often, your agreement will include a formula that determines how a departed partner's shares will be sold back to your company.
+If your company has more than one owner, you must draft a buy-sell agreement legally.
+Your agreement often includes a formula that determines how a departed partner’s shares will be sold back to your company.

-This formula can be especially helpful in the event of a partner's death.
-In this case, the partner's estate is responsible for executing the agreement, with which it may not have been previously familiar.
+This formula can be especially helpful in the event of a partner’s death.
+In this case, the partner’s estate is responsible for executing the agreement, which may not have been previously familiar.

 Types of buy-sell agreements

 - Cross-purchase.
 If you and your business partners sign a cross-purchase agreement, you and your other partners would buy a departing partner’s shares.

 - Stock redemption.
 If you and your partners sign a stock redemption agreement, then your company will buy the departing partner’s shares.
 With the departed partner’s shares in the company’s possession rather than that of the remaining partners, the shares could be sold to anybody (as long as your company is incorporated accordingly).

 - Combination.
 Not all buy-sell agreements distinguish between cross-purchase and stock redemption arrangements.
 In these combination agreements, you and your partners will buy a portion of the departing partner’s shares, and your company will buy the remaining portion.